-PSI 201 U.S. and Nevada Constitution (40 hours)
+PSI 201 U.S. and Nevada Constitution 4 credits

 This course offers an in-depth study of the U.S. Constitution and the history and Constitution of Nevada.
 Prerequisite: None.
+Lecture.
+Hrs: 040.
+Lab Hrs: 000.
+Other Hrs: 000.

-PSY 2012 General Psychology (40 hours)
+PSY 2012 General Psychology 4 credits

-This course is designed to provide students with an understanding of the general principles and theories underlying modern psychology.
+This course is designed to provide students with a general understanding of the general principles of psychology and theories underlying modern psychology.
 Prerequisite: None.
+Lecture Hrs: 040.
+Lab Hrs: 000.
+Other Hrs: 000.